Panic attacks are extremely frightening and are an exaggerated form of Anxiety.

 Understanding and changing these ‘cognitive’ (thinking) process can have significant ameliorating effects on panic attacks and their severity.

-If you’re committed to overcoming your Panic Attacks then we highly recommend following our Advanced Tranceformental CBT programme with Paul.
-Tranceformental CBT is available as Online Therapy if required.
+If you’re committed to overcoming your panic problems then we highly recommend following our Tranceformental CBT 10 session programme.

-Although our preferred form of mental health counselling for Panic Attacks is Tranceformental CBT we also offer alternative Psychotherapies for those who might prefer a different approach.
+Although our preferred form of psychotherapy for panic disorders is Tranceformental CBT we also offer alternative psychotherapies for those who might prefer a different approach.

 Free Initial Consultations for Panic Attacks

-We offer all prospective clients an initial consultation to discuss your Panic Attacks prior to commencing any treatment plans.
+We offer all prospective clients a FREE initial consultation to discuss your panic problems prior to commencing any treatment plans.

 The consultation is free and lasts around 50 minutes.